 Field access was permitted by the heads of each municipal mental health service.
-Participant recruitment began with an information meeting for staff and tenants in which all participants signed informed consent forms that apprised them of the study and its purpose and guaranteed them anonymity.2 We reflected moreover critically on ethical issues, such as avoiding any harm to the participants.
-Over a 6-month period (between 2016 and 2017), the first author recruited 107 participants (29 tenants, 70 staff, five managers, two advisers and one architect) and visited seven supported accommodations in Norway at different times (4-8 hours/stay) over a period of 1-2 weeks per location.
-The participant observations and unstructured interviews with the participants were documented in 262 pages of field notes and interview transcripts and almost 900 photographs of the surroundings, buildings, rooms and objects.
+Participant recruitment began with an information meeting for staff and tenants in which all participants signed informed consent forms that apprised them of the study and its purpose and guaranteed them anonymity.
+Over a six-month period (between 2016 and 2017), the first author recruited 107 participants (29 tenants, 70 staff, five managers, two advisers and one architect) and visited seven supported accommodations in Norway at different times (4-8 hours/stay) over a period of 1-2 weeks per location.
+The participant observations and unstructured interviews with the participants were documented in 262 pages of field notes and interview transcripts and almost 900 photos of the surroundings, buildings, rooms and objects.

-All the accommodations3 were operated by municipal landlords intending to accommodate people with mental health problems who could also have drug or alcohol problems.
+All the accommodations were operated by municipal landlords intending to accommodate people with mental health problems who could also have drug or alcohol problems.
 The seven places were rurally located, with one urban exception.
 Some places had 24/7 staff present, while others only had staff during the daytime.
-The visited places were architecturally closer to supported housing with congregate settings but could be further distinguished into two types: a facility type (with apartments, a main entrance, and common and staff rooms) and a small house type (with co-located dwellings, a staff base and an activity centre).
-The living areas were larger in the houses (42-63 m2) than in the apartments (35-55 m2).
+The visited places were architecturally closer to supported housing with congregate settings but could be further distinguished into two types: a facility type (with apartments, a main entrance, and common and staff rooms), and a small house type (with co-located dwellings, a staff base and an activity centre).
+The living areas were larger in the houses (42-63 m) than in the apartments (35-55 m).
 Each had their own kitchens and bathrooms.
 The tenants' ages ranged between 22 and 62 years.
 The staff were mainly employed in part-time jobs and either had no education or had backgrounds in social work, education or nursing.
 The tenants were mainly men, and the staff were mainly women.

 In our Situational Analysis (Clarke et al. 2018) of the photographs, field notes, interview transcripts and other documents, we asked how materialities expressed understandings of the tenants.
 The core analysis was performed by making situational maps (Clarke et al. 2018).
-First, we drew a messy map of the tenants' housing situations by filling in the main elements of concern (humans, non-humans and practices).
+First, we drew a messy map of the tenants' housing situations by filling in the main elements of concern (humans, nonhumans and practices).
 Then, we organised these elements in a spatial matrix ranging from the surroundings to the interiors and analysed the relationships between all these elements.
 Lastly, we drew positional maps to grasp the understandings of tenants as represented in our collected data and those that had 'absent positions' (Clarke et al. 2018: 172) meaning not being stated.
 These steps resulted in a final positional map, which is presented below (Figure 1).
 We focussed on constant comparison and memo writing to support all steps of the analysis until theoretical saturation was reached.